 To be considered, please submit an application through the RF-PTCAS website.
 Applications are due by August 31 each year.
 Requests received after this date will not be considered for the following year unless there are residency slots that have not been filled.
 Interviews are typically in September and selection decisions are made by mid-October each year.
 The year typically runs from March 1 to March 1.

-We accept up to three residents each year and base our selection on information provided by applicants and gathered in personal interviews.
+We accept two-three residents each year and base our selection on information provided by applicants and gathered in personal interviews.
 New graduates are encouraged to apply.
 Our residency committee evaluates all applications on the following criteria: